Thursday, June 13, 2013

 both in the heart of the Church

-and the court of those yet to hear and believe...
+and in the court of those yet to hear and believe...

 ...both urbi et orbi: